chm-dev/remotify/README.md

 It will take some more time, then I initially suspected :)

-It is rather not functional yet.
-But proof of concept turned out to be very effective and capable.
+This is more of a proof of concept but it turned out to be very effective and capable.

+Currently implemented actions include:
+* Connect to running spotify
+* Restart or start Spotify in debug-mode
+* Toggle Play / Pause
+* Next Track